MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-support-lifecycle.md

 STS releases have the following characteristics:

 * STS releases are released monthly and receive feature updates, bug fixes, and security fixes.
-* To be supported, you need to be on the latest minor version of the STS release.
+* For a STS version to be supported, you need to be on the latest minor version of the STS release.
 * STS releases don't have a specific marker when running the `az version` command.
 This ensures backward compatibility with tools or scripts that might utilize the information.

 ## Long Term Support releases (LTS)